guslott/MPHRobotics/README.md

         robot.set_wheel_speed_dps(0, 0) # Stop
 ```

-A full curriculum of scaffolded assignments is included in this repository, from a "Robot Bootcamp" to advanced challenges involving waypoint navigation, mapping, and obstacle avoidance.
+A full curriculum of scaffolded assignments is available upon request, from a "Robot Bootcamp" to advanced challenges involving waypoint navigation, mapping, and obstacle avoidance.

 ## For Educators